ankaAR/bestiario5e/_creatures/gar-shatterkeel.md

 ***Legendary Resistance (2/Day).*** If Gar fails a saving throw, he can choose to succeed instead.

-***Spellcasting.*** Gar is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** Gar is a 9th-level spellcaster.
 His spellcasting ability is Wisdom (spell save DC 16, +8 to hit with spell attacks).
 He has the following druid spells prepared:

-* Cantrips (at will): mending, resistance, shape water
+* Trucos (a voluntad): mending, resistance, shape water

 * 1st level (4 slots): create or destroy water, cure wounds, fog cloud, thunderwave